janghyunnoh/scCap/README.md

 ### 1.4.
 Dataset

 The following public single-cell RNA-seq datasets were used in our study.
-Download each dataset from the provided links and place the raw source files under `./data/raw` directory.
-Cleaned .h5ad files will be generated automatically during preprocessing.
+Download each dataset from the provided links and place the raw source files under `./data/raw` directory; the corresponding cleaned `.h5ad` files will be generated automatically during preprocessing.

 - **COVID dataset**
   [Impaired local intrinsic immunity to SARS-CoV-2 infection in severe COVID-19](https://singlecell.broadinstitute.org/single_cell/study/SCP1289/impaired-local-intrinsic-immunity-to-sars-cov-2-infection-in-severe-covid-19)